 Lang Center for Civic and Social Responsibility

 The mission of the Lang Center for Civic and Social Responsibility is to provide education for civic and social responsibility in a context of academic excellence.
-Our goal is to prepare students for leadership in civic engagement, public service, advocacy and social action.
+Our goal is to prepare students for leadership in civic engagement, public service, advocacy, and social action.
 The Lang Center serves as a home base for many activities and programs linking the campus to communities in the U.S. and abroad through service and social action.
-Learn more at www.swarthmore.edu/langcenter.

-Please let us know how we might participate in any special programs or workshops at your school and how we can continue to strengthen our relationship with your school.
+Please let us know how we might participate in any special programs or workshops at your school or organization and how we can continue to strengthen our relationship with you and your students.
 We would be delighted to host you at Swarthmore should you be able to visit the campus.
 All of us are eager to work with you during the coming year.
-I hope you will feel welcome to call on us!
+Our regional deans look forward to working with you and your students, and I hope you will feel welcome to call on us!

 James L. Bock '90